Cheam: History

 The Roman road of Stane Street forms part of the boundary of Cheam.
 The modern London Road at North Cheam follows the course of the Roman road through the area.
 It is designated A24.

 The village lay within the Anglo-Saxon administrative division of Wallington hundred.
 Cheam is mentioned in the Charters of Chertsey Abbey in 727, which mentions Cheam being given to the monastery of Chertsey in 675; the name appears as Cegeham.
 However, the Charters are of dubious origin and are now regarded as obvious fabrications.
 The name 'Cheam', based on Cegeham, may mean 'village or homestead by the tree-stumps'.

 Cheam appears in Domesday Book as Ceiham.
 Held by Archbishop Lanfranc of Canterbury, its Domesday assets were four hides, one church, 17 ploughs, 1 mi of meadow, and woodland worth 25 hogs.
 It rendered £14.

 In the Middle Ages, Cheam had potteries, and recent excavations have been carried out by archaeologists.
 In 1259, Henry III of England made Cheam a town by charter.
 In 1538, part of Cheam was handed over to Henry VIII.
 The same year, Henry began work on Nonsuch Palace, which he decorated elaborately.
 This was later sold and demolished.

-In 1801, the time of the first census, Cheam had a population of 616 Cheamonians.
-Records of Cheam Charter Fair date back to the 1800s, when a fairground accompanied the market.
+In 1801, the time of the first census, Cheam had a population of 616.

 Cheam was the original home of Cheam School which was formed in Whitehall in 1645 and later occupied Tabor Court from 1719 until 1934 when the school moved to Berkshire.
-Prince Philip attended the school in Cheam in the years immediately preceding its move.
+Prince Philip attended the school in the years immediately preceding its move.